When Should I Change My Air Conditioner’s Air Filter at Home?

-Amazing as it may seem, filters can greatly alter your home's airflow, which is why we recommend checking in with the manufacturer.
-A higher quality HEPA filter that is designed to catch smaller particles will reduce airflow more than a cheaper filter.
-With restricted airflow comes increased pressure on your system, so you need to verify that your HVAC system was made to handle it.
-Otherwise, you might experience uneven heating and cooling efficiency in your home, and unit parts may break down much faster than normal.
+Crazy as it may seem, filters can dramatically impact your home’s airflow, which is why we recommend checking in with the manufacturer.
+A higher quality HEPA filter that is designed to catch smaller dust will restrict airflow more than a cheaper filter.
+With restricted airflow comes greater pressure on your system, so you should verify that your HVAC system was made to handle it.
+Otherwise, you may experience uneven heating and cooling efficiency in your home, and unit parts may die off much faster than normal.

 Zoning Systems: Customized Comfort in Every Room

 Central heating and cooling systems have radically changed home comfort and made it possible to stay completely comfy in any season or climate.
 However, while centralized systems provide a convenient way to manage the temperature, they sometimes fall short when it comes to evenly distributing...
 Continue reading

 Eight Ways to Upgrade Your HVAC System